gvwilson/thirdbit/_posts/2005/2005-02-20-technical-writing-decisions.md

 <li>programs
   <ul>
   <li>The lecture notes and text will need to be able to refer to
-  specific sections, either by callout (O'Reilly style---cleaner look, harder to engineer) or by line number</li>
+  specific sections, either by callout (O'Reilly style—cleaner look, harder to engineer) or by line number</li>
 </ul>
 <li>sample data files</li>